Differences Between Solar Eclipse and Lunar Eclipse

 Solar Eclipse vs. Solar Eclipse

-The difference between solar and lunar eclipse is fairly easy explained.
+There are two main types of an eclipse: a solar eclipse and a lunar eclipse.
+The differences between solar eclipse and lunar eclipse are fairly easy explained.
 Some of the more important differences are as follows:

 - Visibility.
 A solar eclipse can only be viewed from a certain relatively small area of the world while a lunar eclipse may be viewed from anyone on the night side of the Earth.